 Many companies will not need custom QuickBooks export.
 You will want to use this if Expensify’s traditional QuickBooks export does not fit your company’s needs.
 Some example scenarios in which you may need the custom export option:

 - You want to export as something other than a check, bill, credit card charge, or general journal entry.

 - You need to map the merchant name of expenses in Expensify to vendors in QuickBooks.

 - You need to capture class and customer/job at the expense line-item level.
 This will also require enabling multi-level tagging.

 - You want to export as items instead of expenses.

 - Any other customization that Expensify’s traditional export method doesn’t handle.

 Setting up custom QuickBooks export

-After installing the Transaction Pro Importer software and setting up multi-level tagging (if needed), you will set up your export format.
-If you are on the Team plan you will do this by going to Settings > Preferences.
-If you are on the Corporate plan you will do this by going to Admin > Policies > [Policy Name] > Export Formats.
+After installing the Transaction Pro Importer software and setting up multi-level tagging (if needed), you will set up your export format by going to Admin > Policies > [Policy Name] > Export Formats.
+This option is available on Corporate policies only.
 Your export format will be based on the type of QuickBooks import you will be doing (bill, check, credit card charge, etc.).
 The Transaction Pro Importer software will tell you what the required and optional fields are for each import type.